OneStop: A 360-Participant English Eye Tracking Dataset with Different Reading Regimes#

 Run the Download Script

-Run this command to download the full dataset:
+Run this command to download the OneStop Ordinary Reading subcorpus:

 python onestop/download_data_files.py

-The data will be downloaded to a folder called “OneStop”
+The data will be downloaded to a folder called “data/OneStop”

 Available options: